GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
+> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
 >
-> ~ *Rick Osborne*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts